-Natasha Khan Kazi was born in Bangladesh, raised in Texas and Pennsylvania, and now lives in California with her family of picture book readers.
+Natasha Khan Kazi was born in Bangladesh, raised in Texas and Pennsylvania, and now lives in Southern California with her family of picture book readers.
 She has a Bachelor of Science in Business Administration from the University of Pittsburgh and over 14 years of experience in storytelling, social media, and online community building.
 Her creative work is rooted in empathy, diversity, and childhood joy.
 She is a 2022 Highlights Foundation Muslim storyteller fellow.

 Combining her passion for education and art, she launched Islamimommy, a platform for Islamic education through arts and crafts.
 Natasha started putting in her ten thousand hours to be an artist as soon as she could hold a crayon.
 She spent evenings drawing, learning, painting, and drawing some more into adulthood.
 In her spare time, she loves thrift store treasure hunting and learning about new cultures.

 In her debut picture book, MOON’S RAMADAN (Versify/HarperCollins), Moon marvels at new and old Ramadan traditions.
 Natasha has a second book to be released in 2024 with Versify/HarperCollins.
 Learn more at www.natashakhankazi.com.